dh256git/project27/src/_includes/community/members.md

 Intern
 : after successful completion of 48 tasks (~16 hours of regular commitment per week, for three months);

-Active member
+Fellow
 : after successful completion of 100 tasks (~8 hours of regular commitment per week, for one year)

-Active members will be considered for part-time employment at {{ site.brand }} or one of our partners; subject to funding and the legal constitution of the {{ site.brand }} business entity.
+{{ site.org }} Fellows will be considered for employment at {{ site.organisation }} or one of our partners; subject to funding.

-{% include global/buttonLink.html url="/volunteering/certification.html" label="Read more" %}
+{% include global/buttonLink.html url="/volunteering/certification.html" label="Compare our certified development pathways" %}

-### How much does membership cost?
+## How much does membership cost?

 Membership is priced slightly differently, depending on the subscription you select.

-* paid monthly: £24.99 a month,
+* paid monthly: £149.99 a month,
-* paid yearly: £239.90 a year (£19.99 a month).
+* paid yearly: £1499.90 a year (12 months of membership at the price of 10 months)

 {% endcapture %}